paul-hammant/imapdigester/README.md

 Note if you filter on just one tag, this digester will not work (it won't recognize the subject line of the incoming emails.
 Therefore have AT LEAST TWO - like so http://imgur.com/YswesOB

+You must configure `my_digesters_setup.py` to set the filters you similarly configured inside StackExchange, that it notifies you in respect of.

 ## Github Repo Notifications

 Whatever you're watching in terms of repo, will be distilled into a single email.
 This gets longer and longer as an